-The degree of tightening and lifting achieved does vary from person to person depending on how much laxity they have to start with as well as their own body’s biological response to the ultrasound’s stimulation of their collagen re-building process.
+The degree of tightening and lifting achieved does vary from person to person depending on how much laxity they have to start with as well as their own body’s response to the ultrasound’s stimulation of their collagen re-building processes.

 Generally, best results are seen in those with mild to medium degrees of skin laxity which usually are found in the 30-55 year age group.

-That is not to say that patients older than 55 cannot have Ultherapy – they certainly can but must understand that their result will likely not be as good as someone much younger.
+That is not to say that patients older than 55 cannot have Ultherapy – they certainly can but must understand that their result will likely not be as pronounced as someone much younger.

-Those in their 60’s and 70’s with advanced facial ageing and marked degrees of skin laxity would not be considered suitable for Ultherapy and would likely be advised to consider a Traditional Surgical Facelift.
+Those in their 60’s and 70’s with advanced facial ageing and marked degrees of skin laxity would not be considered suitable for Ultherapy and would most likely be advised to consider a Traditional Surgical Facelift or ‘Thread Lift’.